dbaron/declarative-partial-updates/patching-explainer.md

 Yes to some extent.
 Because this is a new API surface for importing HTML, this imported HTML can have various ways to execute scripts.
-This is mitigated in several ways:
-1.
+This is mitigated by making sure that the new API is implemented in a way that supports the sanitizer, and a new trusted-types enabler will be added for custom sanitation.
+In addition, the rules of parsing this HTML are similar to the existing `setHTML` and `setHTMLUnsafe` methods, which already includes various ways of protecting against script execution, e.g. not executing a script element that was already executed.
+Some of these details are discussed in https://github.com/WICG/declarative-partial-updates/issues/40.

 16. Do features in this specification allow an origin to access other devices?